 Warning: Cornmeal, Botulism and Oxygen Absorbers

 Most bacteria cannot survive without oxygen.
 Botulism is an exception.
 It survives in oxygen-free environments.
-However, it does require moisture to survive, which is why it’s safe to use oxygen absorbers for dry foods but not wet foods.
+However, it requires moisture to survive, so it’s safe to use oxygen absorbers for dry foods but not wet foods.

 I mention this because corn kernels and cornmeal are often very moist.
 When stored in an air-tight container with oxygen absorbers, it could cause botulism.

 Botulism requires a moisture level of 35% to grow.
-Because it is such a big deal though, you generally shouldn’t store anything with more than 10% moisture in an oxygen-free environment.
+Because it is such a big deal, you generally shouldn’t store anything with more than 10% moisture in an oxygen-free environment.

 Typical moisture levels of cornmeal are around 14%.
-Corn flour tends to have less moisture at around 8-10%.
+Corn flour tends to have less moisture at about 8-10%.

 To play it safe when packaging corn kernels or cornmeal with oxygen absorbers, only package it on low-humidity days.
-You might even want to dry it out a bit in the oven first (and then let it come to room temperature before packing).
+You might even want to dry it in the oven first (and then let it come to room temperature before packing).

 Related: How to store cornstarch